LLH-Kjr00/Moji-Sushi-Delivery-Static/README.md

 Option 1: If given a description or menu: Then Make a descriptive menu Option 2: If not, simply attach photos

-## Promotional photos
-arriving tongiht

-4. "Order now" on the main page clearly visible
+3. "Order now" on the main page clearly visible

 ## Deadline:

 30th of June

+## Promotional Photos

+Arrives 27th of June PM